 Cup sizing may not seem like a big deal when sewing with knits, but believe you me, it matters.
 When we improved Blackwood to our new size range of 0-30, we released overlapping B-cup and D-cup ranges.
 Cup sizing makes such a difference in how your cardigan falls, and we feel like it’s so worth it!

 Back in 2017, we did a detailed Blackwood Cardigan Sewalong on the blog.
-This sewalong leads you through sewing Blackwood, of course, but also teaches valuable sewing skills that are applicable to other patterns, including installing knit bands and cuffs, stabilizing shoulder seams, and sewing a sleeve in flat.
+This sewalong leads you through sewing cardigans like the Blackwood, of course, but also teaches valuable sewing skills that are applicable to other patterns, including installing knit bands and cuffs, stabilizing shoulder seams, and sewing a sleeve in flat.

 For even more coziness, try sewing a Blackwood with thumbhole cuffs!